 Project Manager: Andy Soles

-The new Undergraduate Housing opened in the Fall of 2006 and provides an additional 864 student beds in four new structures totaling 325,000 square feet.
-The new student housing provides apartment style living quarters that includes 4 single occupancy bedrooms, two baths, a kitchen and living room in each apartment unit.
+This undergraduate housing opened in the fall, 2006 and provides 864 student beds in four separate structures, totaling 325,000 sq. ft.
+It satisfied the demand for apartment-style student living quarters on campus.
+Each unit includes 4 single occupancy bedrooms, two baths, a kitchen and living space.

-Building design includes trash separation and recycling stations throughout the complex.
+Waste Management: Trash sorting and recycling stations are conveniently located throughout the complex.